Chuck enjoys celebrating holidays with his family. This has led to an interest in researching & writing about holidays &

 The Story Begins: A Wealthy Merchant Loses His Fortune

-Many centuries ago, in the ancient port city of Myra in Asia Minor, there lived a rich merchant named Demetri.
+Many centuries ago, a rich merchant named Demetri lived in the ancient port city of Myra in Asia Minor.

-As the years passed, Demetri's home was filled with joy as his daughters grew into young women and filled the home with their singing and laughter.
+As the years passed, Demetri's home was filled with joy as his daughters grew into young women and filled the home with singing and laughter.
 The highlight of each day for Demetri was when he left his counting house at the docks and came home to the warm embraces of his wife and daughters.
 Life was good!

 Tragedy Strikes Demetri and His Family

 Then tragedy struck!

-First, news arrived that three of his ships returning from a successful trading voyage to the western Mediterranean and loaded with with valuable cargo had encountered a terrific storm that had blown them onto the rocky coast of Sicily, destroying them and their cargo.
+First, news arrived that three of his ships returning from a successful trading voyage to the western Mediterranean and loaded with valuable cargo had encountered a terrific storm that had blown them onto the rocky coast of Sicily, destroying them and their cargo.
 The few surviving sailors had been rescued by a passing ship a few days later and had returned, penniless, to Myra with the sad news.

 Shortly after this, word arrived that another two of his ships had been attacked and captured by pirates in the Black Sea.